Targets¶

 | Multiple players (co-op) | One SwarmTarget per player.
 Agents pick the closest by hysteresis. |

-| Decoy / distraction | Spawn a temporary GameObject with SwarmTarget.
-Disable it to release agents back to the player. |
+| Decoy / distraction | Spawn a temporary GameObject with SwarmTarget, give it a high Priority to pull the swarm in, then disable it to release agents back to the player. |

 | Boss + minions as targets | One SwarmTarget per object the swarm should consider.
-Tune the manager's distance factor if certain targets should be preferred. |
+Raise Priority on the boss so the swarm favors it over the minions. |

 Related¶